mohammadezzat93/can-of-books-frontend/README.md

 ## Finish time: 2.30 pm

 ## Actual time needed to complete: 2 hours

+## Name of feature: CURD Add and Delete

+## Estimate of time needed to complete: 4 hours

+## Start time: 1.30

+## Finish time: 5.30 pm

+## Actual time needed to complete: 4 hours

 # Start your own "Can of Books" App